Sierra Brooks (gymnast): Career

 On August 31, 2021, Brooks was named a captain for the 2022 season.
 During her junior year in 2022, she won 15 individual event and all-around titles, including five on vault, two on uneven bars, two on beam, three on floor and three in the all-around.
 She finished the regular season ranked third nationally in the all-around, while ranking fourth on the vault and seventh on the floor.
 On February 26, 2022, she recorded her first career perfect 10.0 on the vault.
 During the 2022 Big Ten Championships she posted her second career 10.0, winning the individual vault title, and helping Michigan win the Big Ten Championship.
 During the 2022 NCAA Women's Gymnastics Championship she won a silver medal in the uneven bars.
 Following the season she was named a two-time WCGA All-American (vault, uneven bars), the WCGA Northeast Regional Gymnast of the Year and Big Ten Gymnast of the Year.

-During her senior year in 2023 Brooks earned 14 event titles including four all-around titles, and was a three-time Big Ten Gymnast of the Week honoree.
+During her senior year in 2023 Brooks earned 16 event titles including four all-around titles, and was a three-time Big Ten Gymnast of the Week honoree.
 She became the 13th Wolverine in program history to earn first team all-conference honors on four occasions.
+She became the first Michigan gymnast to be named a three-time Regional Gymnast of the Year.
 Following the season she was named the Big Ten Gymnast of the Year for the second consecutive year.
 She became the third Michigan gymnast to earn the honor twice or more, following Beth Wymer and Sarah Cain.
-She was also named a finalist for the AAI Award.
+She was also awarded the AAI Award.

+During her graduate year on January 12, 2024 Brooks broke Michigan's all-around record with a 39.850, surpassing the previous record of 39.825 held by Natalie Wojcik, Elise Ray, Sarah Cain and Beth Wymer.
+She scored a perfect 10.0 on floor, a 9.975 on vault and beam and a 9.900 on uneven bars.